PiotrJustyna/road-to-orleans/8/readme.md

 * `MEMBERSHIPTABLE` set to name of membership table eg "OrleansMembership"
 * `AWSREGION` set to ecs region eg "us-west"

-* When requests are made, they get distributed to one of the silos from the cluster which can be either the local or cloud instance.
+* When requests are made, they get distributed to one of the silos from the cluster which can be either the local or a cloud instance.
 #### running the demo

-* run the cluster: `./run-demo-cluster.sh` (3 silos: 2 hosted in docker, 1 hosted locally), if joining ECS instance, this will increase overall number to 5
+* run the cluster: `./run-demo-cluster.sh` (5 silos: 3 in docker and local instances and the final 2 are in ECS Containers)
 * run the client: `./run-demo-client.sh`